YinHK-gameDev/unity-learn/lighting/Lighting probes/Light Probe Proxy Volume.md

 > **Note**: The final resolution on each axis must be a **power of two**, and the maximum value of the resolution is **32**.

+### Data Format
+Specifies which format the associated 3D texture uses.

+- **Float (default value)** - The texture uses the 32-bit floating-point channel format to store the spherical harmonics coefficients.

+- **Half Float** - The texture uses the half-float (16-bit float) channel format to store the spherical harmonics coefficients.
+The advantage of this format is that half-float linear texture sampling is supported by the majority of devices and the precision difference between this format and the 32-bit floating point channel format is not noticeable.
+Also, the texture sampling performance on the GPU is better with this data format.

 ### ref
 https://docs.unity3d.com/Manual/class-LightProbeProxyVolume.html